 A cartridge case

-This is the “container”, usually made of brass or steel, that holds all the other components of the round.
-When one hears about the “case head”, the area referred to is the bottom, or the part of the case that sits against the breech.
-It can either have a rim, to aid headspace and extraction, or be rimless.
-We need to digress for a moment and discuss headspace.
-This concept needs to be fully understood, especially if you are going to reload for your rifle.
+This is the container, typically crafted from brass or steel, which houses all the other components of the cartridge.
+When we mention the “case head,” we’re talking about the bottom part of the case that rests against the breech.
+This area can feature a rim, which assists with headspace and extraction, or it can be rimless.
+Before moving forward, it’s important to delve into the concept of headspace.
+Understanding this concept thoroughly is crucial, particularly if you plan to reload for your rifle.

 Primer

 The second component of a cartridge case is the primer.
-The primer consists of three parts:
+The primer is composed of three main parts:

 There are two types of primers: Boxer and Berdan..

 The Boxer primer is totally self-contained, with all three components enclosed within its metal cup.
-The priming compound is crushed, by the firing pin, against the rounded anvil which creates the spark that ignites the powder.
-There is one central hole in the bottom of the cartridge case for the primer to travel through.
-The Boxer primer is by far the most popular.
+When struck by the firing pin, the priming compound inside the cup is crushed against the rounded anvil, generating the spark that ignites the powder.
+A single central hole in the bottom of the cartridge case allows the primer to channel through.
+The Boxer primer is widely favored and predominant in usage.

 The Berdan primer is different in two ways: Berdan-primed cases have two tangential (to the center of the case) holes for the spark to travel through and the anvil is not contained in the primer cup but is built into the case as a raised “bump” in the center of the case against which the priming compound is crushed.